 If you are dealing with irregular periods, sudden weight gain, acne, mood swings, or fatigue, following a PCOS diet chart can help you regain control over your health.
 Polycystic Ovary Syndrome (PCOS) affects almost one in five Indian women, disrupting hormonal balance and metabolism.
 These imbalances can lead to insulin resistance, weight challenges, and fertility issues if left unmanaged.

 A PCOS diet chart is not about strict restrictions but focuses on nourishing the body with foods that support hormonal balance, improve insulin sensitivity, and reduce inflammation.
 This includes whole grains, high-fiber vegetables, healthy proteins, and Ayurvedic herbs that help balance Kapha and Pitta doshas.
+To complement these nutritional changes, many women find that a multivitamin and multimineral supplement helps bridge any existing micronutrient gaps.
 In this article, we provide a detailed 7-day Indian PCOS diet chart, outline foods to eat and avoid, and share Ayurvedic lifestyle tips that complement your diet plan to restore harmony naturally and sustainably.

 The Science Behind the PCOS Diet Chart